saleor/saleor/docs/products.rst

 The book is available in hard and soft cover, so there would be 2 *product variants*.

-Type of cover is the only attribute which creates separate variants in our store, so we use *product class* named "Book" with variants enabled and a "Cover type" *variant attribute*.
+Type of cover is the only attribute which creates separate variants in our store, so we use *product type* named "Book" with variants enabled and a "Cover type" *variant attribute*.

 Class diagram
 -------------